ShizCalev/MGSPatriotFix/README.md

 #### Shared Bugs:
 - Fixes the monitor going to sleep during long cutscenes (for Windows only, Linux needs to be [fixed by Valve](https://github.com/ValveSoftware/Proton/issues/8881).)

+#### MGS4 Bugs:
+- Fixes the MGS1 flashback sometimes defaulting to integrated graphics processors on systems with multiple GPUs.
+- Fixes performance issues with the MGS1 flashback on some hardware configurations.
+(Windows fullscreen optimization issue.)

 #### Peace Walker Bugs:
 - Fixes Peace Walker sometimes defaulting to integrated graphics processors on systems with multiple GPUs.